tangrams/tangram-play/CONTRIBUTING.md

 ### Deployment process

-The `build/` directory is not committed to the source code.
+The `public/scripts/` and `public/stylesheets` directories are not committed to the source code.
 We use Circle.CI's configuration to compile all the files for deployment.

 Circle.CI also runs tests and lints code.
 If the code fails to lint, or tests fail, Circle.CI will refuse to deploy that code.